Pomax/three-point-perspective/index.md

 Before we continue, I want to make it very clear that you will almost **never** need strict three point perspective: it is not "useful" so much as it is a rather strange 3D aesthetic.
 But it _is_ a programming challenge, and no one's got a page up about this on the internet as I write this text, so that's certainly challenge enough to work out what the heck is up with this crazy projection and explain the code we need to achieve it.

+And if you got here from Hacker News, and your initial reaction is "this is nonsense, no one would implement things this way!": yes, that's the whole point of this article.
+We're digging into what happens if you _actually_ use the full perspective space.
+No one does that: it is a bad time.
+So if you find yourself slipping into that mindset, [give this a read](#also-a-note-on-what-this-article-is-not).

 ## Working in exponential space

 Let's have a look at the two point perspective, to get a feel for what we're dealing with: